- Prolonged use of the pacifier can lead to teeth problem

 - Early introduction of the pacifier can affect mom milk supply

-Early introduction of the pacifier before the baby has fully developed breastfeeding routine can affect mom milk supply (low milk supply) and the baby becomes a poor feeder.
+Early introduction of the pacifier before the baby has fully developed a breastfeeding routine can affect the mom’s milk supply (low milk supply) and the baby becomes a poor feeder.

 - Pacifier could cause awaken nights